integrity-nexus-kai/Quantum_Integrity_Core/README.md

 Unclassified recursive structures are not considered stable components of the canonical TIG framework.

+---

 ## Publication Status

 The published TIG repository should therefore be interpreted as:

-- the foundational physical reference layer,
+- the foundational physical reference layer
-- the initial admissibility formulation,
+- the initial admissibility formulation
 - and the canonical publication baseline

 from which mathematically governed recursive developments are now evolving through SIR.